brendongray/brendongray-portfolio/final_project_part2.md

 **Recommendations:**
 Interviewee 1:

   - "Situate [the bubble chart] in the overall presentation, then drill down into redlining."
-(Interpretted to mean provide more context)
+(Interpreted to mean provide more context)
   - "Focus on just one family example.
 Say 'this family is owed X for housing discrimination,' then elaborate that discrimination is much larger than housing."

 Interviewee 2: